lachlanshoesmith/slimcontroller/README.md

 note that redis is not persistent by default, so all shorthands created will be wiped when the server is restarted. it's up to you on how you handle this. [more info here](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/)

 then, `cargo build --release`, and run `./target/release/slimcontroller <SERVER_PORT> <REDIS_URL>`, where `SERVER_PORT` can be any `u8`, and `REDIS_URL` might be `127.0.0.1:6379` if you ran the above command.

+## authentication

+if you'd like, you can make set/delete operations require a password. just pass in the `--password <PASSWORD>` flag.